-If a player has a 4 in play and their opponent has a 6 in play, the player may attack the 6 with the 4 if and only if they have a 3 in hand (4 -> 6 -> 3).
-If a 3 is in hand and the player chooses to attack, the 4 and 6 are sent to their respective discard piles and the 3 is placed onto the attacking player’s playing field from hand.
-Additional attacks or combinations may be made utilizing the 3 that is now in play.
+Hearts has a 4 in play and their opponent (spades) has a 6 in play.
+Hearts may attack the 6 of spades with their 4 if they have a 3 in hand (4 -> 6 : 3).
+When hearts attacks, their 4 and the 6 of spades are sent to their respective discard piles and the 3 of hearts is placed onto their playing field from hand.

 Example 2 (combine -> attack):

-Combining can be used strategically to set up a subsequent attack or second combination.
-In this example we will see why one may want to combine for a combat card (ace-7).
-It is the players turn and they have an ace and 4 in play while the opponent has a 3, 6, 8, and 10 on their playing field.
-The player is pretty certain the opponent has the 9 in hand, which is the last prestige card they need for a promotion and a win.
-The player draws and their hand now consists of 2, 5, and 10.
-At first glance, the player can not attack the 6 or the 3 with their ace or 4.
-However, the player can combine the 1 and 4 for the 5 (in hand).
-The 5 can then attack the opponent 6 but needs an ace in hand.
-When combining, a player may choose to return one of the combined cards to hand.
-In this case, the player may choose to return the ace to their hand and attack the opponent’s 6 with the 5 they played through combination (5 -> 6 -> 1).
-The opponent’s 6 and the attacker’s 5 are sent to their respective discard piles while the ace (returned to hand during combination) is placed once again into play.
-This move prevents the opponent from winning the game next turn at the cost of the 4.
+Combining can be used strategically to set up a subsequent attack or a second combination.
+In this example we will see why you may want to combine for a combat card (ace-7).
+It is hearts turn and they have an ace and 4 in play while the opponent (spades) has a 3, 6, 8, and 10 on their playing field.
+The hearts player is pretty certain spades has the 9 in hand, which is the last prestige card they need for a promotion and a win.
+Hearts draws and their hand now consists of 2, 5, and 10.
+At first glance, hearts can not attack the 6 or the 3 of spades with their ace or 4.
+However, hearts can combine the ace and 4 for the 5 (in hand) and return the ace to hand.
+Now hearts can attack the 6 of spades with their 5 (5 -> 6 : ace).
+The 6 of spades and the 5 of hearts are sent to their respective discard piles while the ace of hearts is placed once again into play.
+This move prevents the opponent from winning the game next turn at the cost of the 4 of hearts.

 Example 3 (advanced):

 In this example we will see how a player can combo attack/combine 3 times to draw a new hand.
-To start, the player draws up to three cards and their hand now consists of 4, 3, and 8.
-The player has an ace, 5, and 7 on the playing field.
-The first instinct is to combine the ace and 7 for their prestige card in hand (8).
-However, they take a step back to examine the opponents playing field.
-The opponent has a 2 and 6 in play and may be wanting to combine for an 8 next turn as well.
-Instead of combining ace and 7 immediately for their 8, the player instead chooses to attack the opponent 2 with their ace.
-The attack removes both cards and the player places their 4 into play (1 -> 2 -> 4).
-Next, the player attacks the opponent 6 with their 4, removing both cards and placing the 3 into play (4 -> 6 -> 3).
-Finally, the player combines the 5 and 3 for their prestige card (8) using all cards in hand which prompts the player to draw 3 new cards and continue playing.
+To start, hearts draws up to three cards and their hand now consists of 4, 3, and 8.
+Hearts already has an ace, 5, and 7 on the playing field.
+Their first instinct might be to combine the ace and 7 for their prestige card in hand (8).
+However, they take a step back to examine the opponents (spades) playing field.
+The opponent has a 2 and 6 of spades in play and may be wanting to combine for an 8 next turn as well.
+Instead of combining ace and 7 immediately for their 8, hearts chooses to attack the 2 of spades with their ace.
+The attack removes both cards and hearts replaces their ace with the 4 in hand (1 -> 2 -> 4).
+Next, hearts attacks the 6 of spades with their 4, removing both cards and replacing their 4 with the 3 in hand (4 -> 6 -> 3).
+Finally, hearts combines their 5 and 3 for the prestige card (8) in hand.
+Hearts chooses not to keep either of the combined cards which prompts them to draw 3 new cards and continue playing.
 This sequence of moves not only results in the prestige card (8) but also seriously damages the opponent’s playing field--removing all of their cards and preventing them from combining next turn for a prestige card.